yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/persistence.md

       example, a scan to get all the columns within row or all the elements of a collection can also benefit from bloom filters.

   * **Data model aware range query optimization**: The ordered (or range) components of the compound-keys in DocDB frequently have a natural order.
-For example, it may be a int that represents a message id
+For example, it may be an int that represents a message id
   (for a messaging like application) or a timestamp (for a IoT/Timeseries like use case).
 See example below.
 By keeping hints with each SSTable file in the LSM store about the min/max values for these components of the “key”, range queries can intelligently prune away the lookup of irrelevant SSTable